 When the business started taking over our house, we needed to move.
 A kitchen opened up across the street in an old Moose Lodge.
 We jumped on it, secured a lease and baked there for a while.
 But it was destroyed by a fire last year.
 We were dislocated for nine months.
 During that time, we rented kitchens at the Elks Lodge, in churches — anyplace that would let us bake there.

-While we were dislocated, I didn’t want to rent kitchen space by the hour for packaging, so I found a little café with a certified kitchen, and the owner let us do packaging there.
+While we were dislocated, I didn’t want to rent kitchen space by the hour to do our food packaging, so I found a little café with a certified kitchen, and the owner let us do packaging there.
 This later became our café.

 How has the company grown?